Day of the Dead

 Save the dates for Día de los Muertos!

 Download an application to create an altar.
-The deadline has been extended to October 15.
+The deadline is Wednesday, October 14.
 Apply today to honor a loved one and share in this beautiful tradition with us.

 During open hours | Main Library

 Come celebrate Día de los Muertos with the Grand Rapids Public Library.
 Day of the Dead is a Mexican holiday that honors family and friends who have passed on.
 Loved ones come together to build altars that celebrate the life and memory of the dead.
 This is a time of celebration and joy, filled with talk and memories of those who have died.
 Altars from members of the community honoring family and friends will be on display.
 Every altar is unique and taken together they create a fascinating portrait of what the citizens of Grand Rapids hold close to them.

 1:00 pm – 5:00 pm | Main Library